LemmaEOF/DataOverhaul/README.md

 [>> Downloads <<](https://github.com/Boundarybreaker/DataOverhaul/releases)

-*Get set up!*
+*It's finally time.*

 **This mod is open source and under a permissive license.** As such, it can be included in any modpack on any platform without prior permission.
 We appreciate hearing about people using our mods, but you do not need to ask to use them.
-See the [LICENSE file](LICENSE) for more details.
+See the [LICENSE file](LICENSE.md) for more details.

-This is a template mod for creating Fabric projects.
-I'll be adding to it over time.
-Currently, it comes with a build.gradle set up to provide access to Cotton's maven and publish to Artifactory.
+Data Overhaul adds a recipe template system to drastically cut down on the number of JSON files a modder has to write without adding any required code calls.

+TODO:
+- [ ] Figure out how to deal with stone bricks (inject name into template name somehow? difficult with limiteed identifier symbols)
+- [ ] Remove vanilla recipes for ones added through templates (should be irrelevant if name injection is doable)
+- [ ] Other data overhauls (extensions onto tags, template advancements to match template recipes)
+- [ ] Proper documentation